go-critic/go-critic/docs/checkers/typeSwitchVar.md

-Detects type switches that cab benefit from type guard clause.
+Detects type switches that can benefit from type guard clause with variable.

 **Before:**
 ```go